-I suppose that the first words of praise and ado ration to God in our county that fell from the lips of the white man were uttered by the Catholics, in their trading expidition.
+I suppose that the first words of praise and adoration to God in our county that fell from the lips of the white man were uttered by the Catholics in their trading expedition.
 The first protestant church erected in the county was built by the Baptists, on the farm of Jas.
-Dunica about 10 miles west of Jefferson City, It was a single room built of logs and was standing a few years ago.
-It was called Sardis, but the congregation has built another of the same name at Elston's in which all denominations have their meetings in common affording a spectacle christain and paternal love, a harbinger of that happy church on high where distinctions and differences of creed are totally unknown.
+Dunnica about 10 miles west of Jefferson City.
+It was a single room built of logs and was standing a few years ago.
+It was called Sardis, but the congregation has built another of the same name at Elston's in which all denominations have their meetings in common affording a spectacle christian and paternal love, a harbinger of that happy church on high where distinctions and differences of creed are totally unknown.

 The first pastor in the old church was John B. Longton.
 Jason Harrison was clerk, and Martin D, Noland and James Fulkerson deacons.
-James McCorkle was pastor of the First Cumberland Presbyterian Church, and Samuel Crow and James Mond were elders.
+James McCorkle was pastor of the First Cumberland Presbyterian Church, and Samuel Crow and James Moad were elders.

 Mr. Longdow, the first Baptist preacher, was a man of force in the pulpit and availed himself of every opportunity of giving point to his lessons of truth and morality.
 On one occasion when he had rather a larger audience than usual he commenced.
-"My friends there a good many to the throne of God, the incense of a pure life of duty performed and of unfaltering and unhesitating faith.
+"My friends there a good many kinds of religion in this world, one that brings to the throne of God the incense of a pure life of duty performed and of unfaltering and unhesitating faith.
 This is true religion.
 Then there is another religion of outside show &c.
-After going over the different phrases of christian life he added.
-"But there is another kind of religion that breaks out in this county every two years.
-Its professors sing tho loudest. kneel the lowest, and seek nearest the pulpit.
-You would think that they were the devoutest christians in the world; I call that religion the candidates religion and it breaks out just before the election, and I don't see any more of my devout friends until just before the next canvass commences.
-I am afraid that religion won't lead to Heaven."
+After going over the different phrases of Christian life he added.
+"But there Is another kind of religion that break out in this county every two years.
+Its professors sing the loudest, kneel the lowest, and seek nearest the pulpit.
+You would think that they were the devoutest Christians in the world; I call that religion the candidates religion and it breaks out just before the election, and I don't see any more of my devout friends until just before the next canvass commences.
+I am afraid that religion won't lead to Heaven.